LBC-LNBio/pyKVFinder/README.rst

   :Default: ``None``

-* ``--hydropathy [{EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite, ZhaoLondon, <.toml>}]``: Characterize the hydropathy of the detected cavities.
+* ``--hydropathy [{EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, WimleyWhite, ZhaoLondon, <.toml>}]``: Characterize the hydropathy of the detected cavities.
 This mode maps a target hydrophobicity scale as B-factor at surface points of the detected cavities.
 Also, it calculates the average hydropathy of each detected cavity.
 The constant hydrophobicity scale is EisenbergWeiss.

   .. code-block:: bash

     $ pyKVFinder <.pdb> --hydropathy

   In addition, the user can define one of the built-in hydrophobicity scale.
-The built-in hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite and ZhaoLondon.
+The built-in hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, WimleyWhite and ZhaoLondon.

   .. code-block:: bash

     $ pyKVFinder <.pdb> --hydropathy EisenbergWeiss
     $ pyKVFinder <.pdb> --hydropathy HessaHeijne
-    $ pyKVFinder <.pdb> --hydropathy KyteDoolitte
+    $ pyKVFinder <.pdb> --hydropathy KyteDoolittle
     $ pyKVFinder <.pdb> --hydropathy MoonFleming
     $ pyKVFinder <.pdb> --hydropathy WimleyWhite
     $ pyKVFinder <.pdb> --hydropathy ZhaoLondon